Pyomo/mpi-sppy/doc/src/drivers.rst

 that new spokes and extensions can simply look for any options that they like.
 The disadvantage is that developers who use ``mpi-sppy`` cannot count on it to detect spelling errors in options names.

+In contrast, ``Config`` objects will check spelling if you assign to an existing option, but functions like ``quick_assign`` are more popular and this function does will create a new option if the option does not exist.

 Contrasting ``_mpisppy_node_list`` and ``all_node_names``